-The QNX interface
+The interface controlled phone

 QNX didn't say when we could see this interface start appearing in new vehicles, although it would be up to the car manufacturers anyway to determine when we might see this modification in a car.
 Although RIM seemingly hasn't much to brag about these days, don't be surprised if Porsche gets fist crack at the interface.